 The school was split in 1951 into boys’ and girls’ schools.
 The girls remained in the Grote Street buildings that the original Adelaide High had occupied in 1908.
 The boys benefitted from the alienation of Adelaide’s parklands.
 A new school was built on West Terrace.
 The parklands site allowed for substantial sports fields for the first time in the school’s history.

 In the years 1979-1980 Adelaide Girls’ High and Adelaide Boys’ came together once more, on the West Terrace site to form a resurrected Adelaide High School.
 Several years later, the school was substantially redeveloped.
 In the early twenty-first century over 60 per cent of its students come from a non-English speaking background.
-Cultural diversity, unlike its Anglo-Protestant foundations, are significant features of its early twenty-first century character.
+Cultural diversity, unlike its Anglo-Protestant foundations, is a significant feature of its early twenty-first century character.